letrasendanza/nails-and-nodes/_pages/about-nails-and-nodes.md

 <p>Each thread mixes information and uncertainty.</p>

-<p>The process invites us to pause and look again — to spend more time thinking about the data, the methodological decisions behind it, and above all to remember that historical research always works through partial reconstructions. </p>
+<p>During that creative pause, new questions arise, and we are reminded of the humility with which academic research must be approached.The process invites us to pause and look again — to spend more time thinking about the data, the methodological decisions behind it, and above all to remember that historical research always works through partial reconstructions. </p>
-<p>The process invites us to pause and look again, to spend more time thinking about the data, the methodological decisions behind it.
-Above all invites us to remember that historical research always works through partial reconstructions. </p>

  <p>Reconstructions we deeply wish to inhabit, reconstructions we hope are accurate, yet reconstructions that remain imperfect, just like ourselves.
 In that creative pause, new questions emerge, along with a renewed sense of humility toward academic research. </p>
 <p>The goal is not a perfect answer, but to pursue it.
 Searching for it again and again: to reflect on why we do what we do, and how we do it, so we can be closer to the realities we seek to understand. </p>
-<p>From this perspective, Data String Art functions not only as a visualization technique, but also as a form of critical reflection on the research processes behind digital humanities scholarship. </p>
+<p>From this perspective, Data String Art functions not only as a data visualization technique, but also as a form of critical reflection on the research processes behind digital humanities scholarship. </p>

 <h2>A Practice of Memory, Attention and Care</h2>